Colin Mochrie: 1999–2009

 Mochrie starred in Getting Along Famously in 2006.
 In February 2007, he made a guest appearance as a priest in the seventh episode of Little Mosque on the Prairie, a Canadian television comedy series.

 On March 28, 2007, Mochrie and his Whose Line costar Brad Sherwood hosted part of the Press Correspondents' Dinner with the President.
 At that event, Sherwood and Mochrie featured Deputy White House Chief of Staff Karl Rove rapping.
 Rove's only line was "MC Rove".
 On August 29, 2007, it was announced that Mochrie would host the Canadian version of the game show Are You Smarter than a 5th Grader?.
 The first of five episodes aired on October 25, 2007.
 As a result, Mochrie became the fifth member of the American Whose Line? cast to become a game show host, after colleagues Brad Sherwood (The Dating Game and The Big Moment), Greg Proops (Vs., Head Games and Rendez-View), Wayne Brady (Don't Forget the Lyrics! and Let's Make a Deal), and Drew Carey (Power of 10 and The Price Is Right).

 The image of Mochrie's face is used extensively in Animutation, a style of Flash animation.
 Neil Cicierega, the creator of Animutation, would place Mochrie in almost every Animutation he made, making the inclusion of him in Animutation somewhat of a running gag.
 Mochrie is aware of his status among Animutation artists and fans, having been quoted, "It was very odd when I first saw the animutations.
-Obviously, the animators are more than a little crazy, but I am very proud of my standing in the animutation arena and hope that some day I can make millions off of it."
+Obviously, the animators are more than a little crazy, but I am very proud of my standing in the animutation arena and hope that someday I can make millions off of it".